Cc618/Advent-Of-Code-2020/README.md

 - Python

 ## Problems
-Some problems have multiple implementations, the time complexity for part 2 is displayed in this array :
+Some problems have multiple implementations.
+The time complexity for part 2 is displayed (N = length of the input).

 | Day | Time Complexity      | Language |
 | --- | -------------------- | -------- |